OlegGorj/golang-projects/rest-api-to-cassandra/README.md

 This project designed to test functionality of Golang REST API with Cassandra as backend.

 > NOTE:
-> Git Repository for deployment Cassandra on Docker containers located at [this link - cassandra-on-docker](https://github.com/OlegGorj/cassandra-on-docker)
+> Project to setup Cassandra database in Docker containers can be found at this [link: Cassandra-on-docker](https://github.com/OlegGorj/cassandra-on-docker).
+You can setup ether single container for one-node cluster on local machine or deploy multiple containers to create multiple Cassandra nodes.

 Service have configuration file(config.json), which contains: